 Aerospace engineering uses the basic sciences and mathematics to develop the foundation for the design, development, production, testing, and applied research associated with aerospace vehicles.
 These vehicles include aircraft, spacecraft, and missiles.
 Auxiliary and propulsion systems are also an integral part of this education.
 These include guidance, control, environmental, ramjet, rocket, turbo-jet, and piston engine systems.
 Emphasis in the senior year is directed toward these topics, and the program culminates in a major aerospace design project.

 Below is the list of courses for each of the four years of the aerospace engineering program.
-Hours shown in parentheses; total = 128 credit hours.
+129 total credit hours are needed.

 |Term 1||Hours||Milestone Notes|

 |CHEM 120* or CHEM 128*||4||MATH 130 or higher or one Arts and Humanities*, Cultures and Civilizations*, or Social Sciences* Elective|

 |1ENGL 101* or ENGL 118*||3|

 |EF 152* or EF 158*||4||MATH 130 or MATH 131 or higher|

 |2Social Sciences Elective*||3|

 |MATH 241 OR MATH 247||4||EF 151* or PHYS 135*|